JuliaLang/julia/doc/src/tutorials/creating-packages.md

 8. Avoid using a distinctive name that is already in use in another unrelated project.
      * Don't use the names `Tkinter.jl`, `TkinterGUI.jl`, etc. for a package that is unrelated to the popular `tkinter` python package.
-Users are likey to assume an affiliation that does not exist.
+Users are likely to assume an affiliation that does not exist.
-     * It's okay to name a package `HTTP.jl` even though it is unrelated to the popular rust crate `http` becuase "http" is not a distinctive name.
+     * It's okay to name a package `HTTP.jl` even though it is unrelated to the popular rust crate `http` because "http" is not a distinctive name.
      * It's okay to name a package `AlphaZero.jl` if it provides an implementation of DeepMind's AlphaZero algorithm, even without explicit affiliation with the creators of the AlphaZero algorithm (provided there's no copyright or trademark infringement etc.)